-Please note: I am not a huge fan of overly posed photos but there were a few requests from the couple at this wedding so be prepared for some standard, posed wedding photos as opposed to a more reportage style.
+Please note: I am not a huge fan of overly posed photos.
+However, there were a few requests from the couple at this wedding so be prepared for some standard, posed wedding photos as opposed to a more reportage style.

 2nd Note: Image quality reduced for web and they are all copyright to Freefly Multimedia Ltd

 18.30pm the night before: Go to church for rehearsal and to set up three video cameras in various locations in the church.
 Check battery levels, sound levels and then leave them there overnight.
 I don’t normally do this so was a little anxious…

 6.00am: Up and at em with a hearty, slow-burning fuelled breakfast of porridge, Manuka honey and bananas.
 Plus a green tea with lemon.